UCL-CCS/EasyVVUQ/docs/source/old/fusion_tutorial.rst

 template, using a specified delimiter to identify where parameters should be placed.
 The template is shown below (\$ is used as the delimiter).
-The template substitution approach is likely to suit most simple applications but in practice many large applications have more complex requirements, for example the multiple input files or the creation of a directory hierarchy.
+The template substitution approach is likely to suit most simple applications but in practice, many large applications have more complex requirements, for example, the multiple input files or the creation of a directory hierarchy.
 In such cases, users may write their own encoders by extending the BaseEncoder class. ::